-Fences are a great investment.
-They provide you and your neighbors with privacy and keep pets and children in your yard.
-They can even add value to your home.
-Good fences make good neighbors.
-But building a fence or connecting to a neighbor’s fence without consulting them could cause major issues.
+Fences are a great investment if you install them smartly.
+They provide you and your neighbors the privacy everyone needs and prevent pets and children from going out of your yard.
+Fences can even add value to your home, so much so that according to a recent survey, a well-maintained fence will bump up your home’s value by as much as 20%, which is a big deal.
+Also, good fences make good neighbors.
+However, building a fence or connecting to a neighbor’s fence without consulting them could cause major issues.
 Fence disputes can turn the friendliest neighbors against each other.

 TALK TO YOUR NEIGHBORS

-In most areas, you’re not required to have permission from your neighbor to build a fence.
-But doing so can save you from disputes during construction which can cost you time and money.
+In most cases, you’re not required to get any permission from your neighbor to build a fence on your own property.
+Keep in mind, though, that doing so can save you from disputes during construction, which can cost you time and money.

-If your neighbors don’t have a fence, you can ask them if they’d like to split the cost.
-You never know if your neighbor plans to have a fence installed themselves.
+Additionally, if your neighbors don’t already have a fence installed, you can ask them to split the cost with you.
+You never know, right?
+It could be that your neighbor is planning on having a fence installed themselves.
 If your neighbor would benefit from a boundary fence on their property, they might happily agree to share the expense.

-Many traditional fencing styles have a “good side” and an unfinished or back side.
+A lot of the traditional styles of fencing have a “good side” and an unfinished or backside.
 The good side shows the smoother, finished fence, while the back side shows the posts.
-Offering to give the neighbor the good side of the fence is a great way to extend the olive branch.
-There are also “good neighbor” fence designs, which look the same on both sides.
+Offering to give the neighbor the good side of the fence is a great way to extend the olive branch and convince them to share the fence expense.
+There are also “good neighbor” fence designs available, which are fences that look the same on both sides.
+This eliminates the need to fight over who gets which side.

 MIND YOUR LOCAL FENCE REGULATIONS AND HOA RULES

 Many states, towns, and cities have zoning regulations regarding fences.
-For example, you might not be able to build a fence higher than 8 feet.
+For example, you might not be able to build a fence that is higher than 8 feet.
 Also, state laws don’t contain any laws about fence aesthetics.
-But your town or city code might dictate the type of fence style you can have.
-Checking with your local ordinances can save you time, money, and stress.
+But your town or city code might dictate the type of fence style you’re able to have.
+It’s always a good idea and highly recommended to check with your local ordinances, as that can potentially save you a lot of time, money, and stress.

 Another body of rules you may have to follow is that of your Homeowner’s Association if you have one.
 HOAs often have strict fence style, size, and color guidelines.